Sevan Nişanyan: Travel writings and publications

 Grundrisse, which he translated into Turkish, was published with a hundred-page preface in 1979.
 His articles appeared in Birikim and in the opinions section of The New York Times.

 He is the founder and former manager of the company that brought the Commodore 64 computers to Turkey in the 1980's.
 He founded Commodore, a computer magazine in Turkish, and wrote articles there under the pen name Baytan Bitirmez.

 In October 2021, while visiting Albania, he was reportedly declared persona non grata by the Greek authorities and banned from re-entry, with reason said to be a state secret.
 His undesirability, according to Athens Voice, was the information passed to the police by local Samos agents as if "the Turk is buying real estate", which, if it happened, would violate the law on non-purchase of real estate by foreigners in some border areas.
 On January 7, 2022, the Greek justice dismissed the case, prohibiting any deportation to Turkey.
-The Armenian Embassy in Greece said Nişanyan must leave Greece voluntarily within 15 days according to the court decision, adding that as he is a citizen of Armenia, "he can leave for Armenia if he wishes.”
+Nişanyan went to Montenegro after as a guest of Besim Tibuk.
+Armenian Embassy in Greece said Nişanyan must leave Greece voluntarily within 15 days according to the court decision, adding that as he is a citizen of Armenia, "he can leave for Armenia if he wishes.”